 Under the U.S. military, the situation is exacerbated by yet another Soviet era tactic of deploying Afghan soldiers across ethnic lines in counter-insurgency operations.
 This has made a bad situation worse as the U.S. is bribing its way through a civil war created through botched military operations and drone attacks based on ‘incentivized' questionable intelligence.
 The U.S. has politically disenfranchised and economically marginalized the Pashtun majority, reinforcing the insurgency belief that the Tajik-dominated Afghan army fights at the behest of the American military, who brought them to power in the first place.

 As a direct consequence of this ‘northerly tilt,' the Afghan security forces suffer from a systemic ethnic discrimination in which the U.S. is an accomplice.
 As a Foreign Policy report hints, "the existing ethnic recruiting goals ignore the socio-political and historical realities of Afghanistan."(2) Antonio Guistozzi, an expert on Afghan military, warns about an inherent long-term danger of crossing internal ethnic fault lines in the Afghan National Army (ANA).
-"Since 2005 both (Ministry of Defense) and the Americans have securely guarded any data about the ethnic composition of the ANA, but there is evidence that a genuine ethnic balance has not yet been achieved."
+"Since 2005 both the MoD (Ministry of Defense) and the Americans have securely guarded any data about the ethnic composition of the ANA, but there is evidence that a genuine ethnic balance has not yet been achieved."
 He adds that, "Tajiks are still overrepresented, particularly in the officer corps.
 According to one estimate, 70 percent of the battalion commanders are Tajiks."(3) The situation isn't any better in the Afghan National Police force.

 This results in alienation, absenteeism and out right desertion where according to a recent report one-in-seven Afghan soldiers abandons his post within the first six months.
 A recent Congressional Budget Office study delineates the problem as "shortages of trainers, problems with corruption, absenteeism, illiteracy and most recently" an auditor's report that said Defense Department trainers vastly overstate the Afghan soldiers' "operational capabilities."